fisher1001/hello-word/README.md

 # hello-word
-First project to learn in GitHub warm home
+This is my first project to learn in GitHub warm home